harvester/docs/versioned_docs/version-v1.3/advanced/settings.md

 **Definition**: Support bundle image, with various versions available in [rancher/support-bundle-kit](https://hub.docker.com/r/rancher/support-bundle-kit/tags).

-**Default value**: The default value is the `support-bundle-kit` image which is packed into the Harvester ISO.
-It varies between different Harvester releases.
+**Default value**: `support-bundle-kit` image that is packed into the Harvester ISO and is specific to each Harvester release.

+**Example**:

-**Example**: After one Harvester cluster is installed, you observe that the `default` image tag is `v0.0.25`.
+In this example, the default image tag of the cluster is `v0.0.25`.

 ```
 {